prithvirajdeshmane/hrf-newsletter/README.md

 - Add a `translations` block with language codes as keys (e.g., `en`, `fr`, `zh`, `id`).
 - Provide all required fields (see examples above).

+### 7. Troubleshooting

-### 7. Troubleshooting: Images Not Displaying
+#### Images Not Displaying Locally
-- If images show as broken/404 when opening the HTML file in your browser, ensure:
+- If images show as broken/404 when opening the HTML file in your browser:
-  - The referenced image paths in your JSON are correct and the files exist.
-  - You are opening the HTML from the correct location (e.g., `generated_newsletters/<geo>/`).
+  - Ensure you're opening the HTML from the correct location (`generated_newsletters/<geo>/`).
-  - The template prefixes image URLs with `../../` to resolve from the newsletter output folder to the project root.
+  - Verify that image files exist in the appropriate `images/global/` or `images/{geo}/` folders.

+#### Mailchimp Template Issues
+- If images don't appear in uploaded Mailchimp templates:
+  - Check that the `logo_url` field is defined in the `global` section of `newsletter_data.json`.
+  - Verify that image files exist in the expected folders before running the script.
+  - Review the console output for successful image uploads and URL replacements.

+#### Network/SSL Issues
+- If you encounter SSL certificate errors during Mailchimp uploads, this may be due to corporate network SSL inspection.
+The script includes workarounds for common network security configurations.

 ---